xyphro/I3CBlaster/README.md

 But note: I won't be able to respond always immediately, ...
 Sometimes it can be within hours, sometimes days or months.
 I don't make a living out of this and simply want to increase the amount of i3c tools available to the public.
 Consider this a community project and try to help yourself also - the full source code is included in this repository.

 # How to compile yourself

+There is no need to compile anything, if you just want to use it as is.
+But in case you want to make changes/extensions:

 The project is setup to work without pico SDK being installed.
 You only need to have a VSCode installation with arm-none-eabi toolchain and CMAKE.
 After configuring CMAKE you the picosdk is downloaded during first build.
 After any further builds the presence of picosdk is detected and no further buildtime gets wasted.

-In case you reuse, please give visible credits according to the MIT license.
+In case you reuse in your own projects, please give visible credits according to the MIT license.

 **So: Have fun using it!**